shopware5/devdocs/source/designers-guide/browser-notice/index.md

 ```

 ### Edit the CSS
 The following CSS rules are applied by the script.
 You can overwrite them in your own CSS.
-To do so you need to add some more specifity to the css-rules:
+To do so you need to add some more specificity to the css-rules:

 ```
 .buorg {